-The summer of 2009, I waited in an airport terminal in a fancy dress and heels.
+In the summer of 2009, I waited in an airport terminal in a fancy dress and heels.
 I never wear heels but this was a special day.
 My husband was flying in from Iraq for a two week R&R during his year-long deployment.
 My boys and I were in California visiting my family, and that is where he was going to spend his R&R.

-I was waiting in the airport, staring at the escalator that brought down the arriving passengers.
+I was waiting at the airport, staring at the escalator that brought down the arriving passengers.
 Had it been ten years earlier, had 9/11 never happened I could have watched him get off the plane.
 But this was as far as I could go in our post-9/11 world.